-The study shows that guidance is being applied unevenly, simply because registrars cannot be experts in the marriage traditions of all religions, with Church of England vows being excluded the most due to their being so well-known.
+Guidance is being applied unevenly, simply because registrars cannot be experts in the marriage traditions of all religions, with Church of England vows being excluded the most due to being so well-known.

 The study concludes that new regulations need to be carefully worded to ensure registrars are not expected to read religious wording as part of a ceremony, and reforms to the law would mean they would only observe religious elements.
 This would mirror what registrars currently do when they attend places of worship to register religious marriages.